Samsung/tizen-docs/docs/application/design/wearable/structure/notifications.md

 -   **Connect users to the next step smoothly**

     Remember that users should be able to easily continue with any task suggested by a notification.
-For example, provide a link to the relevant app’s menu or allow user input on the notification itself.
+For example, provide a link to the relevant app's menu or allow user input on the notification itself.

 ## Notification pop-up alerts

 There are 2 types of alerts:

 -   Full pop-ups are displayed when a notification arrives when the Gear is turned off.
-They lead to a corresponding notification card depending on a user’s settings(Auto show details should be turned On in the Gear Manager (mobile) -> Notifications -> Auto show details.).
+They lead to a corresponding notification card depending on a user's settings(Auto show details should be turned On in the Gear Manager (mobile) -> Notifications -> Auto show details.).
 Users can view details or perform a task on the notification card.
 -   Small pop-ups appear at the top of the screen when the Gear is turned on.
-These smaller pop-ups minimize interruptions to the user’s workflow and take them to a corresponding notification card when tapped.
+These smaller pop-ups minimize interruptions to the user's workflow and take them to a corresponding notification card when tapped.

 | ![](media/structure_5.3.1-850x174_1.png) | ![](media/structure_5.3.1-850x174_2.png)  |
 |:--:|:--:|